aktive/hakboard/README.md

 - Localization included: 🇺🇸 English, 🇪🇸 Español.

 ## Functionality
-In this initial release, it is a one-way sync of Kanboard data into HA, with deep-linking to Kanboard projects from the HA dashboard.
-It will create an entity for every project that provides aggregate data for tasks, task status, assignees, columns etc.. giving you an excellent birds eye view of your environment, as well as the ability to create automations from the sensor data.
+Data is synced from Kanboard to HA.
+It will create an entity for every project that provides aggregate data for tasks, status, assignees, columns etc.. giving you a birds-eye view of your environment, as well as the ability to create automations from the sensor data.
 A very near release (see [Roadmap](#roadmap)) will introduce the creation of entities for each task and person, and likely others.
-We wanted to ensure the core entity generation system is rock-solid before opening it up to potentially thousands of new entities and thought it prudent to stagger this functionality.
+We wanted to ensure the core entity generation system is rock-solid before opening it up to potentially thousands of new task entities and thought it prudent to stagger this functionality.

+There are 3 dashboard [cards](#card-configuration) available.
+A native Lovelace `HAKboard Status Card` (add via `Dashboard \ Add Card`), and two YAML cards that dynamically generate card content by filtering on HAKboard entities. **Note** The YAML cards require the installation of several HACS add-ons.
+Please see the header of the files for details.

 ## Why integrate a project management system with Home Assistant?
 HAKboard enables Kanboard to become an active participant in your smart home.
 This unlocks some obvious use cases, such as triggering events when software-related milestones are achieved or critical bugs are updated.
 While this alone opens up some interesting possibilities, it becomes truly powerful when applied creatively.
 Other ideas include: